massalabs/as/packages/as-proba/README.md

 ## Contributing
 We welcome contributions from the community!

-If you would like to contribute to Massa-as-sdk, please read the [CONTRIBUTING file](CONTRIBUTING.md).
+If you would like to contribute to as-proba, please read the [CONTRIBUTING file](CONTRIBUTING.md).

 ## License
 as-proba is released under the [MIT License](LICENSE).